slotdawg/ts2020/peer/peer.rst

    - **Company** – Enter your company name.
    - **Location** – Enter the physical location of the server that is running the File System Analyzer.
 In multi-site environments, this could be a city or state name.
 A data center name also works.
    - **Project** – Enter a project name or business reason for running this analysis.
 This (and the Company and Location fields) are used solely to organize the final reports.
    - **Mode** – Select the mode of operation to be used – **General Analysis** or **Migration Preparation**. **Migration Preparation** is useful when preparing for a migration project between storage systems.
 In addition to collecting standard telemetry on file systems, this mode also offers the option to test performance of both the existing and new storage systems to help gauge potential migration performance and timing.
-For this lab, we wil use **General Analysis**.
+For this lab, we will use **General Analysis**.
    - **Name/Phone/Title** – *(Optional)* Enter your name and contact information.
    - **Email** – Enter the email address to which the final reports will be sent.
 For multiple addresses, enter a comma-separated list.
    - **Upload Region** – Select **US**, **EU**, or **APAC** to tell the File System Analyzer which S3 location to use for uploading the final reports.